 👉🏻 typeface - show your fonts and set the rules for headlines, body text, captions, etc.

 👉🏻 alignment - specify how should your copy align in different situations (right, left, or centered);

 👉🏻 spacing - tracking and kerning ratios for consistency

 💡Tips & Tricks!
 Pick a different main font than the one you used for your logo.
 It will help you stand out, by contrast.
 A ManyPixels brand designer can guide you through this process. 🙌🏻

 The design elements section in your brand guide sets the direction for which photos and illustrations are right for your brand.
 Everyone should follow this guidance when related to your business.
 It usually contains information about:

-👉🏻 stock pictures - specify the type pf stock images associated to your brand
+👉🏻 stock pictures - specify the type of stock images associated with your brand

 👉🏻 filters & overlays - specify the exact style, tone and opacity used